The Link Between Yellow Cars & Food Restrictions

 Luckily, the book offered an experiment to prove it.
 After reading the instructions, basically all I had to do was focus my attention on how many beige colored cars I could find in a day.
 So I graciously accepted Pam's challenge.

-So for the next 24 hours I challenged myself and kept my eyes peeled for yellow cars.
+So, for the next 24 hours I challenged myself to keep my eyes peeled for yellow cars.

 Well, that was the intention anyway.